-Percentage of Businesses That Fail (2019)
+Percentage of Businesses That Fail

-According to the latest statistics on the percentage of businesses that fail in the United States, we see that of the 652,780 new businesses that were started in 2014, more than one-fifth (20.3 percent) closed after their first year in operation.
+According to the latest statistics on the percentage of businesses that fail in the United States, we see that of the 733,085 new businesses that were started in 2016, more than one-fifth (20.4 percent) closed after their first year in operation.

 Factors Behind the Rate of Business Failure

-To curb this problem, it is important to conduct thorough research and have a thorough and realistic business and financial plan before launching the business.
+To avoid this problem, it is important to conduct thorough research and have a thorough and realistic business and financial plan before launching the business.
 These will help you prevent failure by providing a strong enough foundation to ensure your business persists through the initial tough years.